knagarajan/Calculator/README.md

 Calculator
 ==========

-A simple calculator for the iPhone
+A simple calculator for the iPhone demonstrating Obj-C/C++ mixing